TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 Ain't nobody pillaging my land!

-You can have as many elsif expressions as you want and the else clause is optional but you usually want to provide some default value if none of the previous expression evaluate to true.
+You can have as many elsif expressions as you want.
+The else clause is optional but you usually want to provide some default value in case none of the previous expressions evaluate to true.

 ## Boolean Logic
 To use an expression that evaluates to true or false you'll need a comparison operator.
 There are several provided by Ruby and in no particular order they are:

-`==`(equals) returns true if both of the values compared are equal.
+`==`(equals) returns true if the values compared are equal.
 ```ruby
 5 == 5 #=> true
 5 == 6 #=> false
 ```

-`!=`(not equal) returns true if both of the values compared are not equal.
+`!=`(not equal) returns true if the values compared are not equal.
 ```ruby
 5 != 7 #=> true
 5 != 5 #=> false